dfrtz/huereka/uhuereka/README.md

 1. Hold down BOOTSEL button and plug in to computer.
 Release button after plugged in.

-2. Open the Rpi Pico like a disk drive, and copy .uf2 firmware into directory.
+2. Open the RP2040 device like a disk drive, and copy the .uf2 firmware directly to it.
 Will auto reboot after upload.

 ### Set Up MicroPython on ESP devices

 Installation may very from device to device.
-General guidelines below are based off ESP32-C3 device.
+General guidelines below are based off ESP32 like device.
 For full information on how to use 'esptool', refer to:
 https://github.com/espressif/esptool